-The environmentally preferable alternative is a NEPA term for the alternative that would promote the national environmental policy as expressed in NEPA's Section 101 (42 U.S.C. §4331).
+The environmentally preferable alternative is a NEPA term for the alternative that would promote the national environmental policy as expressed in NEPA's Section 101 (42 U.S.C. § 4331).
 Ordinarily, this means the alternative that causes the least damage to the biological and physical environment; it also means the alternative that best protects, preserves, and enhances historic, cultural, and natural resources.
-As required by the regulations implementing NEPA, the FRA will identify the environmentally preferable alternative in its ROD for the Merced to Fresno Section: Central Valley Wye.
+As required by the regulations implementing NEPA and the NEPA Assignment Memorandum of Understanding (FRA and State of California 2019), the Authority will identify the environmentally preferable alternative in its ROD for the Merced to Fresno Section: Central Valley Wye.